INTERVAL ARITHMETIC

 function Is_Negative (Left : Interval) return Boolean;

-Is_Positive (Left : Interval) return Boolean;
+function Is_Positive (Left : Interval) return Boolean;

 These functions test if the argument is negative or positive.
 Note that non-positive interval is not necessarily a negative one.
 If both functions return false, then the interval contains zero.